 The two brothers have suddenly disappeared.
 The vein has been examined closely and it was found pounded full of small pieces of sylvanite ore that came from Boulder, Colorado.
 Water had then been poured over the salted place and allowed to freeze, which gave it the appearance of being a solid body of ore.
 It is now known that two large boxes of sylvanite ore specimens were purchased at Boulder, Colorado, valued at $1,200.
 This rock was all given away to Deadwood and Lead people as samples from the Hillock mine.
 A third party named Ernest LaVenture, has been arrested and jailed and the officers are hot after the Hillock brothers.
 These brothers put through a similar deal a long time ago, in which they were successful.

-Sometime after this incident, Marvin Hillock relocated to Ontario.
+Sometime after this second marriage, Marvin Hillock relocated to Ontario.
 The final documentation of his whereabouts being his marriage certificate in 1911 when he was a resident of Webbwood, Sudbury, Ontario, Canada, and listed himself as a thirty-seven-year-old mining engineer, although by all other documentation he would have been about forty-four years old.
-On 23 May of that year Hillock married Catharine Shanahan, a twenty-nine-year-old Roman Catholic woman working as a domestic from Renfrew, Ontario.
+On May 23 of that year, Hillock married Catharine Shanahan, a twenty-nine-year-old Roman Catholic woman working as a domestic from Renfrew, Ontario.
 She was the ninth of ten children of John and Ellen (Culhane) Shanahan, he being a farmer whose parents immigrated to Canada about 1845 when he was an infant.
 The Shanahan family had been congregants of the Mount Saint Patrick Catholic community since its establishment in Renfrew.

 Marvin and Catharine Hillock had one child, George, who was born in 1912.
 George was a farmer in Lanark, Renfrew, and died in July 1998.
 He was buried in the Precious Blood Cemetery in Calabogie, Renfrew.
-Catharine died on 19 January 1933 at the Ontario Hospital in Kingston after almost two years treatment for chronic intestinal obstruction.
+Catharine died on January 19, 1933, at the Ontario Hospital in Kingston after almost two years treatment for chronic intestinal obstruction.
 She was listed as a widow at the time of her death, and was buried two days later at the township of her residence, Ashdad, Renfrew County.
-Unfortunately, a search of the Renfrew Catholic cemeteries, to include the Precious Blood Cemetery where her son is buried, and the Holy Well Cemetery where her parents are buried, failed to locate her grave.
+Unfortunately, a search of the Renfrew Catholic cemeteries, to include the Precious Blood Cemetery where her son is buried and the Holy Well Cemetery where her parents are buried, failed to locate her grave.

 Marvin’s younger brother, Edward, died in 1913 in a flash flood in Ely, White Pine, Nevada, where he was working as a salesman in dry goods.